FernleafSystems/Shield-Security-for-WordPress/readme.txt

 > <strong>All-Over WordPress Security Protection</strong><br />
 > Shield is the **most powerful [WordPress protection system](http://icwp.io/wpsf09) available**.
-Designed for maximum compatibility with your WordPress sites, it provides a super simple approach for both beginner and advanced users.
+Designed for maximum compatibility with your WordPress sites, it provides a super-simple platform for both beginner and advanced users.
 >
 > NO more nasty site lockouts!
 Experience the difference that a great security plugin makes,